Thomas-A-Edison-CTE-HS/theInnovators/README.md

 # Rafael Perez
 ## I think I'm good at typing fast on the computer.
+**** As the designer, I would be working hard to create appealing visuals to your app, which would draw people to use our app ****

+1- Human Rights Violation
+2- Imigration
+3- Mental Health

 # Aliyah
 ## Designer
 ***As the designer, I would be working hard to create appealing visuals to our app, which would draw people to use our app***